lamhotsimamora/GF-Javascript/README.md

 For generate encrpyt of integer you just write code like this
 ### ``` var id_user = _encryptInt(12312323); ```

-That function i was created with my algorithm.
+That function i was created with my simple algorithm.
 So no one know that key except "GF-1.js"

 And for decrypt it you can use this code
 ### ``` var id_user = _decryptInt(id_user); ```